Uniqueness and locality of the ground state of the disordered Monomer-Dimer models on independently weighted Unimodular Bienaym\'e-Galton-Watson trees: Introduction

 Take $o_n,o_n'$ two vertices in $G_n$.
-Assume that: \begin{enumerate} \item The graph distance between $o_n$ and $o_n'$ goes to infinity as $n \to \infty$. \item The couple jointly locally converges to two independent copies of $(\mathbb{T},w,x,o)$. \end{enumerate} Then the couple
+Assume that: \begin{enumerate} \item The graph distance between $o_n$ and $o_n'$ goes to infinity as $n \to \infty$. \item The pair jointly locally converges to two independent copies of $(\mathbb{T},w,x,o)$. \end{enumerate} Then the pair

 jointly locally converges to two independent copies of $(\mathbb{T},w,x,\mathbb{MD},o)$. \end{theorem}

 \begin{remark} The additional conditions (1)--(2) in Theorem~\ref{th:decay} are necessary to avoid pathological cases such as $G_n$ being $n$ copies of the same subcritical Bienaymé-Galton-Watson tree. \end{remark}